Terrace: A Hierarchical Graph Container for Skewed Dynamic Graphs

 Differentiation:

-, it does not use a single data structure for all vertices.
+Terrace's key innovation is its hybrid, hierarchical approach.
+UnlikeLigra, it is fully dynamic.
+UnlikeAspen, it does not use a single data structure for all vertices.
 By using different, specialized data structures for different degree ranges, it tailors the storage to the specific needs of each vertex, achieving both good update performance (via B-trees for hubs) and excellent query locality (via in-place storage and PMAs for the vast majority of vertices).

 4. Methodology (Core Technology & Implementation)